User Manual

 Category: Font, PDF/X-1a, PDF/X-3, PDF/X-4, PDF/X-6

-Description: This Check verifies whether the fonts used in the print file are syntactically correct.
-It helps identify fonts that could affect text processing or the rendering of glyphs.
+Description: This Check verifies whether the fonts used in the print file are syntactically constructed correctly.
+In this way, fonts can be identified that may affect text editing as well as rendering of glyphs.

-Solution: To fix this issue, a new print file must be requested from the data provider.
-If this is not possible, special attention should be paid during output to visually verify that all glyphs are available and correctly positioned.
+Solution: To resolve this issue, a new print file must be requested from the data originator.
+If this is not possible, special attention should be paid to the text output in order to visually verify that all glyphs are available and correctly positioned.

-Figure 3: The activated Check Font is syntactically incorrect
+Figure 3: The enabled Check Font is syntactically incorrect

 2.4.
 Font is not embedded